inspyration/xbus.monitor/README.rst

 Install and setup xbus.broker (follow its README file for instructions).

-Create a configuration file based on production.ini.sample and edit it.
+Create a configuration file based on etc/production-example.ini and edit it.

 Run the monitor::